-Here are nine (in order of bloom time) to get you started:
+Here are 7 (in order of bloom time) to get you started:

-Wax currant (Ribes cereum):
+1. Wax currant (Ribes cereum)

-A native shrub that grows up to 6ft tall, wax currant has white/pale pink flowers that hang in clusters at the tips of branches.
-It attracts a large number of native bees as well as hummingbirds.
+A native shrub that grows up to 6ft tall, wax currant has white/pale pink flowers that hang in clusters.
+It attracts native bees as well as hummingbirds.
 Needs full sun in dry to moist well-drained soil.
-BLOOMS: SPRING